jerrymjones/MonthlyBudgetReport/README.md

 that ability, you may just want to use the default Moneydance budget report.

 Monthly Budget Report is a companion to to my [Monthly Budget Editor](https://github.com/jerrymjones/MonthlyBudgetEditor) that not only allows for negative budget amounts but also allows for easy entry of budget amounts in a compact spreadsheet style format.
+I have also created [Monthly Budget Bars](https://github.com/jerrymjones/MonthlyBudgetBars) another companion that creates a Summary Page widget which also works properly with negative budget amounts.

 ## Installation